usernamenumber/edx-platform/docs/en_us/developers/source/extending_platform/javascript.rst

 //edx.readthedocs.org/projects/ca/en/latest/building_course/establish_grading_po
 licy.html>`_ in *Building and Running an edX Course*.

-The rest of this section provides more information for developers who are creating JavaScript applications for courses on the edX Platform.
+The rest of this section provides more information for developers who are creating JavaScript applications for courses on the edX platform.

 .. note:: This section assumes proficiency with JavaScript and Python, and with how problems are constructed in edX Studio.